 Provost John Swallow

 John R. Swallow, Executive Vice President and Provost, is the University's chief operating officer and professor of mathematics and humanities.
-He is responsible for strategic planning and execution, University-wide budgeting, and day-to-day operations.
+He is responsible for strategic planning and execution and day-to-day operations.
 He oversees the College of Arts of Sciences and the School of Theology, the Sewanee Review and the Sewanee Writers' Conference, the institutional departments of communications, enrollment planning, finance, and human resources, and the shared institutional resources of information technology, the library, and land.

 A 1989 graduate of the University's College of Arts and Sciences, majoring in mathematics and English literature, he enrolled at Yale University for postgraduate study in mathematics on a National Science Foundation Graduate Fellowship, receiving an M.S., M.Phil, and Ph.D.
 He joined the mathematics faculty at Davidson College in Davidson, N.C., where he taught for seventeen years, including ten in Davidson's interdisciplinary humanities program.

 Recognized early for his insight and leadership, he was soon named Davidson's inaugural J. T. Kimbrough Professor, and afterward the elected leader of its faculty, as well as the recipient of its ODK Teaching Award.
 After taking on leadership roles in strategic planning, implementation, and curriculum revision, culminating in the first revision of Davidson's general education requirements since 1987, he was recruited by Vice-Chancellor and President McCardell, former president of Middlebury College, to return to Sewanee, and in 2012 he was appointed Provost, and in 2014 Executive Vice President and Provost.